BY-LAWS OF THE INTERNATIONAL ASSOCIATION OF OFFICIAL HUMAN RIGHTS AGENCIES

 The committee shall distribute to the members prior to the annual meeting a list of its nominations for those offices and positions to be filled at that meeting.

 Section 6.3 RESOLUTIONS COMMITTEE

-There shall be a Resolution Committee responsible for recommending to the members at the annual meeting that the Association adopt certain policies and positions.
-The members of the committee and its chairperson shall be designated by the Board of Directors.
+There shall be a Resolutions Committee responsible for recommending to the members at the annual meeting that the Association adopt certain policies and positions.
+The members of the committee and its Chairperson shall be designated by the Board of Directors.

 Section 6.4 CREDENTIALS AND ELECTIONS COMMITTEE

-There shall be a Credentials and Elections Committee responsible for the determination of qualifications of agency applicants for membership in the Association, the credentials of members, and the conduct of elections.
+There shall be a Credentials and Elections Committee responsible for the determination of qualifications of agency applicants for membership in the Association, and the conducting of elections.
 Committee members shall consist of:

 (a) Two (2) persons appointed by the Board of Directors, one of whom shall be designated chairperson; and

 (b) One (1) person selected from a member agency located in each of the geographical regions as elected by each such region.

 The committee shall report to the members at the annual meeting on all determinations it has made and shall conduct elections at the annual meeting as required.

 Section 6.5 OTHER COMMITTEES